.NET 4 Baby Steps - Part I: TimeSpan

 CultureInfo ru = CultureInfo.GetCultureInfo("ru-RU"); // Russia

-TimeSpan oneFranctionSecondUS = TimeSpan.Parse("6:12:14:45.3448", us);
+TimeSpan oneFractionSecondUS = TimeSpan.Parse("6:12:14:45.3448", us);

-TimeSpan oneFranctionSecondRU = TimeSpan.Parse("6:12:14:45,3448", ru);
+TimeSpan oneFractionSecondRU = TimeSpan.Parse("6:12:14:45,3448", ru);

 ParseExact & TryParseExact

-These are two brand new methods which let us specify the format string to use.
-Until now we have had to make sure we complied with: [-][d’.’]hh’:’mm’:’ss[‘.’fffffff].
+These are two brand-new methods that let us specify the format string to use.
+Until now, we had to comply with: [-][d’.’]hh’:’mm’:’ss[‘.’fffffff].

-TimeSpan oneFranctionSecond = TimeSpan.ParseExact("1", "%F", CultureInfo.CurrentCulture);
+TimeSpan oneFractionSecond = TimeSpan.ParseExact("1", "%F", CultureInfo.CurrentCulture);

-TimeSpan oneMinuteThirtySeconds = TimeSpan.ParseExact("1:30", @"%m\:%s", CultureInfo.CurrentCulture);
+TimeSpan oneMinuteThirtySeconds = TimeSpan.ParseExact("1:30", @"%m\%:s", CultureInfo.CurrentCulture);

 TimeSpan oneDay = TimeSpan.ParseExact("1", "%d", CultureInfo.CurrentCulture);